johannesnoordanus/svg2gcode/README.md

     M5
     M2
 ```
 Look at the power setting, it is S112 (which is low on a scale of 0 to 1000 which is the default)
 Note: to get options and defaults:
 ```
     > svg2gcode --help
 ```
-    How do we cut these lines?
+#### How do we cut these lines?
-    Change the *style* attribute line - within file line_hoek.svg - to the following:
+Change the *style* attribute line - within file *line_hoek.svg* - to the following:
 ```
     style="fill:none;stroke:none;stroke-width:.1"
 ```
-    Run *svg2gcode* (with some options) again.
+Run *svg2gcode* (with same options) again.
 Now the gcode after conversion will look like this:
 ```
     ; delta: 0
     M5